greatsandyeagle/sdart.github.io/README.md

 # sdart.github.io
 Welcome to my art shop.
-I'm a line artist transforming your photo into a digital line portrait (high-resolution PNGs or other file formats).
+I'm a line artist transforming your photo into a digital line portrait (hand-drawn, high-resolution PNGs or other file formats).

 How to purchase:
 *Step 1*.
 Send me a photo you'd like me to work on.